-With no formal art training, this talented young artist is creating a major stir amongst South African and International art collectors alike.
-Wakaba boasts sell out shows in New York and Philadelphia and has traveled and exhibited extensively both locally and abroad.
+With no formal art training, Wakaba Mutheki is creating a major stir amongst South African and International art collectors alike.
+Wakaba Mutheki boasts sell out shows in New York and Philadelphia and has traveled and exhibited extensively both locally and abroad.

-Wakaba is an extremely versatile artist and works in various mediums including oil and acrylic.
+Wakaba Mutheki is an extremely versatile artist and works in various mediums including oil and acrylic.

 His works can range from modern contemporary to ultra realism.

 He has completed a record cover for Gallo Records – Mbongeni Ngema’s Simuke Ndwendwe, various portraits of scenes from Ngema’s musical The Zulu, sold to Chris Tucker the African American actor, Liberty, Africa Bank, S’bu Ndebele The Premier of Kzn, King Goodwill Zwellithini, Moreland, IFA (major shareholders in The Palm Resort in Dubai and owners of The Fairmont Hotel in Dubai), exhibited at The New York Art Expo, Philadelphia International Black Arts Festival, The Brooklyn Academy of Music, Antiquarius Gallery Soho New York, Madiba Restaurant Brooklyn NYC, The S.A.Cardiff Trade Show, The Nedcor Building World Summit and in the delegates lounge at the Indaba Tourism Convention in the Durban International Convention Centre amongst numerous of the top South African home and décor shows.